 Simply put, certain foods and drinks help to create more hydrogen ions, while others decrease the number of hydrogen ions.

-Lemon is a great example of being a highly alkaline food even though before our body process them they are acidic!
+Lemon is a great example of being a highly alkaline food even though before our body processes them they are acidic!
 Bottom line the pH of the food before you eat it is less important than what it turns into once it’s inside your body.
 The easiest way to make the right choices to prevent UTI with diet is to get familiar with the food lists below.

 Bad (increases urine acidity)